davfej/davfej.github.io/index.md

 <br />

 ## Hi
 I’m a junior iOS Developer located in Hungary.
-I have a passion for creating apps with beatutiful animations and intuitive, dynamic user experiences.
+I have a passion for creating apps with beautiful UI, animations and intuitive, dynamic user experiences.